refractionPOINT/lce_doc/docs/qs-sase.md

 #### Service

-Service policies define a service available through the network on a specific host, and which other endpoints have access to it.
+Service policies define a service available through the network on a specific host, and which other endpoints have access to.

 The `server_sid` specifies the Sensor ID of the lc-net endpoint running the service.
 The `service_port` defines a specific port (or `0` for any) where the service is running.